-But the plan, even with these hard-won improvements, conceals an ulterior agenda.
-The dredging project—which will cost tax-payers millions of dollars to execute and maintain—will primarily benefit local oil refineries.
-Deeper channels will allow refineries to load even larger oil tankers.
-This will lead to more oil on the Bay, increase the risk of spills locally (remember the Cosco Busan?), and facilitate the global climate crisis.
+The project—all at tax-payers’ expense—would primarily benefit oil refineries, since deeper channels allow refineries to load even larger oil tankers.
+The result would be even more oil on the Bay, a higher risk of spills locally (remember the Cosco Busan?), and even more dirty fuel stoking the global climate crisis.
 The plan could also be the first step for the Port of Stockton to expand toxic coal exports through the Bay.

-What's more, the dredging plan could have a disastrous effect on the drinking water supplies of Bay-Delta communities.
+What's more, the dredging plan would have had a disastrous effect on drinking water supplies.
 Deeper dredging could alter the topography of the Bay so that the salt water of the Bay moves further east than it currently reaches now.
-This saltwater intrusion would make freshwater habitat, the tap water flowing into hundreds of thousands of homes, and the irrigation water reaching the region’s crops much saltier, harming wildlife, public health, and agricultural productivity.
+This saltwater would make the tap water flowing into hundreds of thousands of homes, freshwater habitat, and the irrigation water reaching the region’s crops much saltier—harming wildlife, public health, and agricultural productivity.

 So we joined forces with a coalition of environmental and community organizations to challenge the proposal.
 We actively opposed the Army Corps' dredging plan and raised significant legal and technical concerns over the project's Environmental Impact Statement during the public rulemaking process.

 And our efforts paid off!
 In late November, the Corps announced that it was withdrawing its plans.